 What is Sofrito?

 Sofrito is a blended combination of key ingredients to give your food a signature Puerto Rican flavor.
 At its most basic, it is a mix of onions, garlic, peppers, sweet peppers, chiles, culantro, salt, pepper, vinegar (or lemon juice), and oil.
-Other ingredients commonly found in sofritos include; ham, salt pork, cilantro, parsley, oregano, cumin, coriander, paprika, and saffron.
-The individual taste of the person making it means that not all sofritos taste the same.
+Other ingredients commonly found in sofrito include; ham, salt pork, cilantro, parsley, oregano, cumin, coriander, paprika, and saffron.
+The individual taste of the person making it means that not all sofrito taste the same.
 This is where it becomes your signature blend.